DoveDesign314/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 ### Exploratory Data Analysis
 ---
 The structured approach to perform Exploratory Data Analysis (EDA) on the customer subscription data in Excel include
-1. Descriptive Statistics -Revenue Totals and Averages, Count and Frequency etc
+1. **Descriptive Statistics** -Revenue Totals and Averages, Count and Frequency etc
-2. Trend Analysis - Revenue Over Time
+2. **Trend Analysis** - Revenue Over Time
-3. Segmentation Analysis -Use Pivot Tables to group by Subscription Type and calculate metrics like total revenue, average revenue per type.
+3.** Segmentation Analysis** -Use Pivot Tables to group by Subscription Type and calculate metrics like total revenue, average revenue per type.
 This helps understand which subscription types are most valuable.

 EDA was used to explore and to answer some questions about the Data such as;